yosinski/phenotyping/README.md

 That's it!

 # Running the labeler

 To run the labeler, first put all the images you're considering labeling in some directory.
-Here, I've put them in the `phenotyping/images` directory (but you could put them elsewhere).
+Here, I've put them in the `phenotyping/images` directory (but you could put them in any directory you like).
 Next, create a text file listing the images you'd like to collect labels for, listing one image filename per line.
 Here's an example:

     $ cat images_000.txt
     nlb1.jpg